raspberry-pi-nano

 Alt+H #Activate/deactivate smart home key

-When it is activated, pressing the ‘Home’ key will move the cursor to the origin position of the upper line, instead of to the beginning of the line.
+When activated, pressing the ‘Home’ key will move the cursor to the starting position of the line above, instead of to the beginning of the line.

-On the other hand, another very useful tool is the automatic indentation, which we can activate or deactivate by pressing:
+On the other hand, another very useful tool is auto-indentation, which we can activate or deactivate by pressing:

 Alt+I #Activate/deactivate automatic indentation

-When automatic indentation is activated, pressing the ‘Enter’ key will position the cursor in the same position as the previous line, instead of at the beginning of the line.
+When auto-indentation is active, pressing the ‘Enter’ key will position the cursor at the same position as the previous line, instead of at the beginning of the line.

 raspberry-pi-nano-indentado

 Sometimes we will have to work with lines that are wider than the screen.
-In these cases, Nano also includes functions to help us in our work.
-First, if a line “goes off” the screen to the left or right, Nano indicates it with the symbol ’$’ at the end or beginning of the line, respectively.
+In these cases, Nano also incorporates functions to help us.
+First, if a line “goes off” the screen to the left or right, Nano indicates it with the ’$’ symbol at the end or beginning of the line, respectively.

 raspberry-pi-nano-linea-larga

 On the other hand, we have two options for handling long lines.
-In the first case, the “soft” line wrap, which is activated with the key combination:
+The first is “soft” line wrapping, which is activated with the key combination:

 Alt+$ #Activate/deactivate soft line wrap

-In this case, Nano displays long lines in several lines, separating when they do not fit on the screen.
+In this case, Nano displays long lines across several lines, breaking them when they don’t fit on the screen.
 This separation (wrapping) is only visual, but the line remains just as long.
 Therefore, we can activate or deactivate it at any time.

 raspberry-pi-nano-linea-larga-soft

-On the other hand, we also have the “hard” line wrap, which is activated with the shortcut:
+In contrast, we also have “hard” line wrapping, which is activated with the shortcut:

 Alt+L #Activate/deactivate hard line wrap

-It also divides long lines into several lines that fit on the screen, but in this case, the change is actually made in the text, inserting line breaks.
+Which similarly divides long lines into several lines that fit on the screen, but in this case, the change is actually made to the text, inserting line breaks.
 In this case, the change cannot be undone because the line has actually been changed.

-As we already saw in the post on advanced use of Bash, it is possible to put a process in the background, and Nano is no exception.
-To put Nano in the background we press:
+As we saw in the post about advanced use of Bash, it is possible to put a process in the background, and Nano is no exception.
+To put Nano in the background, we press:

 Ctrl+Z #Put process in the background

-We can continue using the command line and when we want to recover Nano we run the command:
+We can continue using the command console and when we want to recover Nano, we execute the command:

 fg #Reactivate process in the background

-If we want to prevent Nano from being able to go into the background (because you keep accidentally pressing the key, for example) we can enable or disable it by pressing:
+If we want to prevent Nano from being put in the background (because you keep pressing the key by accident, for example) we can enable or disable it by pressing:

 Alt+Z #Activate/deactivate suspension

-Of course, there are many more functions, but as we said it is not a matter of knowing them all.
-The important thing is to know that they are there, and that by taking a look at the bottom bar or the help we can remember them.
+Of course, there are many more functions, but as we said, it’s not about knowing them all.
+The important thing is to know they are there, and that by taking a look at the bottom bar or the help, we can remember them.

-In the use of Linux, you will frequently use Nano, as well as the command line and SSH.
-So, you know!
-Get used to this simple but powerful tool available on Linux systems such as Raspbian on Raspberry Pi.
+When using Linux, you will frequently use Nano, as well as the command console and SSH.
+So now you know!
+Get to like this simple but powerful tool available in Linux systems like Raspbian on Raspberry Pi.